 Important Note: Before planning any trips, please do your research to ensure these areas are open to visitors, follow local guidelines, and do your part to be a responsible visitor.
 Also, as we ask with all of the destinations we share, please follow Leave No Trace guidelines and practice good trail etiquette.

-Whether you’re a skier or a snorkeler, each National Park has something to offer every kind of outdoor lover, all year round.
+Whether you’re a skier, hiker, or snorkeler, each National Park has something to offer every kind of outdoor lover year round.
 Here are the best National Parks to visit in the winter.